 Even if you’re in debt, I still encourage you to start because it is so rewarding seeing your negative balance move towards zero.
 From there, you can start saving and investing to increase your number.

 At the moment, I’m using a basic spreadsheet to track our net worth.
 But when I have time, I would like to revamp it and share it with you.
-For now, you can calculate your net worth by following this guide at Schwab MoneyWise.

 50. Buy generic or store-brand products.